o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/overview.md

 ## Why define product dependencies?

 Many game projects restrict the content in their bundled builds.
-This is often done to hit target build sizes, such as the over\-the\-air download cap on iOS.
+This is often done to hit target build sizes, such as the over-the-air download cap on iOS.
 It can also restrict content from builds that you really don't want in your release, such as content that would result in a negative ESRB rating for your game.
 The product dependency system provides tools to help you understand why assets are included in your asset bundles.
 This lets you debug the associated references and remove them if you don't want an asset.

 There are two types of asset dependencies:
 + *Product dependencies*.
 This type of dependency is between two product assets.
 It declares that there is a specific link between these two assets, and in most cases you'll want both available in your final packaged build of your game.